sirdeggen/bsv_hackathon_august_2019/README.md

   - Rewarding answers to your questions requires MoneyButton right now.
 This is the biggest barrier we have.

 - AskTheWorld motivates people to share valuable information
-  - instead of putting barriers in front of information, we motivate people a potential reward, but ONLY if the question author approves the answer.
+  - instead of putting barriers in front of information, we motivate people with a potential reward, but ONLY if the question author approves the answer.
   - "Information wants to be valued." - Someone Very Smart

 - To deal with possible question authors who never pay what they promised, we use reputation as an incentive